-- (1) A person who knowingly contravenes an interdict by disposing of or otherwise dealing with property that is subject to the interdict is guilty of an offence and liable to- - (a) a fine not exceeding one hundred thousand dollars (US \$100 000) or not exceeding twice the value of the property that forms the subject of the charge, whichever is greater; or [paragraph amended by Act No. 4 of 2014] - (b) imprisonment for a period not exceeding twenty-five years; or the Prosecutor-General may apply to the court that made the interdict for an order that the gift, disposition or dealing be set aside.

-- (c) both such fine and such imprisonment. - (2) Where- - (a) an interdict is made against property; and - the property is gifted, disposed of or otherwise dealt with in contravention of the interdict; - (c) the disposition was either not for sufficient consideration or not in favour of a person who acted in good faith;
+- (1) A person who knowingly contravenes an interdict by disposing of or otherwise dealing with property that is subject to the interdict is guilty of an offence and liable to- - (a) a fine not exceeding one hundred thousand dollars (US \$100 000)or not exceeding twice the value of the property that forms the subject of the charge, whichever is greater; or - [paragraph amended by Act No. 4 of 2014] - (b) imprisonment for a period not exceeding twenty-five years; or - (c) both such fine and such imprisonment. - (2) Where- - (a) an interdict is made against property; and - the property is gifted, disposed of or otherwise dealt with in contravention of the interdict; - (c) the disposition was either not for sufficient consideration or not in favour of a person who acted in good faith;